 The only issues crop up when cats have been poisoned.
 Sadly, some sick, sick people give cats and other animals antifreeze, which is insanely harmful to them of course.
 A cat might vomit after ingesting some.
 At that point, a cat’s vomit will be unsafe.

 Should You Ever Induce Vomiting In A Cat?

 In some very rare cases, you may need to make your animal vomit.

-Specifically, in cases where you have called your veterinarian and discussed exactly what the pet consumed, and if it’s a good idea to induce vomiting.
+Specifically, in cases where you have called your veterinarian and discussed exactly what your pet consume and if it’s a good idea to induce vomiting.

 Many vets recommend inducing vomit if the animal has ingested antifreeze within the last 2 hours.
 As noted above, it’s very nasty stuff.

 If your cat is eating something and you don’t know what it is, don’t jump to conclusions and make it barf!
-It may be nothing, or you may make matters worse, when her body could deal with it just fine.
+It may be nothing, or you may make matters worse when her body could deal with it just fine with no intervention.

-According to Health Pets, most vets will recommend hydrogen peroxide to induce vomiting.
+According to Healthy Pets, most vets will recommend hydrogen peroxide to induce vomiting.
 ONLY 3% hydrogen peroxide, and only one teaspoon (five milliliters, or cc’s) for every 10 pounds of body weight.

 Your precious furball will cherish you for the attention and the commitment you’re making to its health, so make your cat’s healthy state your priority.

 Last Updated on